October 7, 2019

 How to Convert a Physical Linux Server to a VMware VM: Comprehensive Walkthrough

 Running servers on virtual machines provides you with a list of advantages such as scalability, rational resource usage, high availability, load balancing, convenient management, data protection features, etc. For this reason, you may want to migrate some of your physical servers to virtual machines.
 This process is also known as physical to virtual conversion, and referred to by the acronym P2V.
 VMware is one of the leaders in the IT world in providing virtualization solutions and Linux is one of the most reliable operating systems running on servers.
-Today’s blog post explains how to convert a physical Linux server to a virtual machine (VM) running on an ESXi host in vSphere.
+Today’s blog post explains the importance of Linux Server Backup and how to convert a physical Linux server to a virtual machine (VM) running on an ESXi host in vSphere.
 Two different methods of VMware P2V Linux conversion are considered on an example of Ubuntu 18.

 Method 1 – Using VMware vCenter Converter